-The acquisition or development of new software and the maintenance of existing business-critical legacy applications all present serious managerial issues which this course will help you tackle.
-Bridging software engineering and project management topics, this distinctive course covers aspects of management that are particular to software acquisition, development and maintenance.
+The acquisition or development of new software and the maintenance of existing business-critical legacy applications all present serious managerial issues which this module will help you tackle.
+Bridging software engineering and project management topics, this distinctive module covers aspects of management that are particular to software acquisition, development and maintenance.
 The study materials contain real life examples highlighting the complexities of resourcing, change control, quality control, and risk management.
 It will prepare you for the challenges of seeking to satisfy stakeholders with different technical, legal, and economic concerns while needing to motivate the development team, and manage organisational knowledge.

 |About this course:|